 Resources for families and carers

-Navigating the post-school transition process for families of a child with learning disabilities and/or autism
+Navigating the post-school transition process for families of a young person with developmental disabilities

 Background

-It is well recognised that the support received by families during their child’s transition to the post-secondary school world is inadequate.
-Families have frequently reported a lack of available information and transparency about the transition process for their child.
-Studies demonstrate that transition planning, which aims to map out daily activities and supports beyond school, might also fail to take account of a child’s individual needs and aspirations, and often occurs too late in their school career to be effective.
-Consequently, navigating the transition process has been identified by families as one of the most stressful aspects of caring for a child with learning disabilities and/or autism.
+It is well recognised that the support received by families during a young person's transition to the post-secondary school world is inadequate.
+Families have frequently reported a lack of available information and transparency about the transition process for their young person.
+Studies demonstrate that transition planning, which aims to map out daily activities and supports beyond school, might also fail to take account of a young person's individual needs and aspirations, and often occurs too late in their school career to be effective.
+Consequently, navigating the transition process has been identified by families as one of the most stressful aspects of caring for a young person with developmental disabilities.

-In previous Observatory research, family carers have expressed a wish that there had been a resource available which they could have used as a guide to help them understand what to expect during this time in their child’s life.
+In previous Observatory research, family carers have expressed a wish that there had been a resource available which they could have used as a guide to help them understand what to expect during this time in the young person's life.

 The overarching aim of the project is to enhance family knowledge and confidence in navigating the post-secondary school transition for young people with learning and developmental disabilities.
 To achieve this, the project will: